Sustainability in Wine: D6 Research Paper for WSET4 Diploma

 Some Reflections / Decisions I Made:

 When I started structuring and writing, I often hesitated between different approaches, when they weren’t explicitly stated in the assignment instructions.
-As WSET is usually rather precise and detailed in their guidance documents, I assumed this meant it was up to us to fill in the blanks and choose what worked best for us and our individual papers.
+As WSET is usually rather precise and detailed in their guidance documents, I assumed this meant it was up to us to fill in the blanks and choose what worked best for us and our specific paper/topic/style.

 Disclaimer: I have no idea if the following decisions in the end worked for me or against me, but they clearly weren’t deal breakers for a distinction grade.
 Nevertheless, I cannot recommend if these are the way to go, nor if they would work in any situation, for any topic or any individual’s style.
-It will be up to you to determine what fits you and your paper best. 🙂
+It will be up to you to determine what fits you and your paper best, and own it. 🙂

 - I didn’t know if WSET expected the paper to have an introduction and a conclusion.
 In my languages and literature past I was taught to do so, and tend to like this myself in a formal paper or other pieces of writing.
 It is a good way to set the tone at the start, and emphasise the main takeways at the end.
 However, it does take up words of your total word count, which aren’t directly answering the questions set.
 I went back and forth on this one, and in the end decided to retain the introduction and conclusion for the sake of presentation, style and readability.
 As you can see, I’ve tried to keep them relatively short and most of all: to the point, directly relating to the topic and the main points I was aiming to make.